 Saturday, January 5

 We’ll head back for London eventually, but we don’t know which game we’ll see, because it’s the Third Round of the FA Cup.
-That’s when Premier League and Championship clubs enter the competition, but those pairings won’t be known until early December.
+That’s when Premier League and Championship clubs enter the competition; here is a look at that draw, which has several tasty options.
 If none of the FA Cup games work out, we will hit up some League One action at AFC Wimbledon or Charlton Athletic, or we’ll go non-league to a place like Dagenham and Redbridge, Bromley, or Leyton Orient.

 Sunday, January 6